VipanchiKatthula/Product-Recommendation-System/README.md

 We used 80% of data for training and 20% for testing.
 Tokenizing, removal of stop words and stemming was done for textual data

+## IMPLEMENTATION
-## DATA MODELLING AND CLASSIFICATION – Techniques Used Collaborative Filtering Algorithm and K-means
+## MODELLING AND CLASSIFICATION – Techniques Used Collaborative Filtering Algorithm and K-means
 ## Technique 1 – K-means (Context Based Filtering)
 1. Based on the reviews obtained above we have created its TF-IDF using TfidfVectorizer function.
 2. Since we are handling huge amount of data with our data frame having 5,074,160 reviews we have done rest of the operations in Apache Spark for efficient and faster handling of big data.
 We have created a Spark data frame from the pandas reviews data frame